Mathematical foundation of nonequilibrium fluctuation-dissipation theorems for inhomogeneous diffusion processes with

 \subsection{Model and basic assumptions}

 Let $W = \{W_t:t\geq 0\}$ be an $n$-dimensional standard Brownian motion defined on a filtered probability space $(\Omega,\mathcal{F},P)$.
-In this paper, we consider a molecular system modeled by a $d$-dimensional \emph{inhomogeneous diffusion processes} $X = \{X_t:t\geq 0\}$, which is the solution to the following SDE:
+In this paper, we consider a molecular system modeled by a $d$-dimensional \emph{inhomogeneous diffusion processes} $X = \{X_t:t\geq 0\}$, which is the solution to the stochastic differential equation (SDE)